rackerlabs/technical-blog/_posts/2013-08-15-hackathon-austin.markdown

 ---
 layout: post
-title: "Hackathon Austin: Ideas, Creations, Demos...
-And Lots Of Coffee"
+title: 'Hackathon Austin: Ideas, Creations, Demos...
+And Lots Of Coffee'
-date: 2013-08-15 08:00
+date: '2013-08-15 08:00'
 comments: true
 author: Lillie Hejl
 published: true
 categories:
-- Hackathon
   - Developers
 ---
 {% img right 2013-08-15-hackathon-austin/ATX01.jpg 300 %}
 At the crack of 9 a.m., the breakfast tacos are here, but coffee is yet to arrive.
 A quiet group of Rackers have already shuffled in slowly.
 Out of the 12 or so makeshift tables, there isn’t one that’s empty.